 - Arts, Media and Creativity (AMC)

 For all students, points may be divided among the categories in any arrangement.
-Students with a six (6) point requirement may divide their earned points between the categories in any configuration, for example:
+As long as the student earns the required number of points in the required number of categories they will meet the requirement.
+For example, students with a six (6) point requirement may divide their earned points between the categories by earning:

 - 1 point in one category and 5 points in a second category